MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop/reference/entities/organization.md

 Top level of the Microsoft Dynamics 365 business hierarchy.
 The organization can be a specific business, holding company, or corporation.

 > [!NOTE]
-> The Microsoft Dynamics 365 Customer Service Organization table extends the [Microsoft Dataverse Organization table](/power-apps/developer/data-platform/reference/entities/organization).
+> The Microsoft Dynamics 365 Customer Service Organization table extends the [Microsoft Dynamics 365 Organization table](/dynamics365/developer/entities//organization).